Mecca: Incidents during pilgrimage

 Mecca has been the site of several incidents and failures of crowd control because of the large numbers of people who come to make the Hajj.
 For example, on 2 July 1990, a pilgrimage to Mecca ended in tragedy when the ventilation system failed in a crowded pedestrian tunnel and 1,426 people were either suffocated or trampled to death in a stampede.
 On 24 September 2015, 700 pilgrims were killed in a stampede at Mina during the stoning-the-Devil ritual at Jamarat.

+2027 total solar eclipse

+Mecca will experience a total solar eclipse on Monday, 2 August 2027, for a duration of 5 minutes and 8 seconds.

 Significance in Islam

 Mecca holds an important place in Islam and is considered the holiest city in all branches of the religion.
-The city derives its importance from the role it plays in the Hajj and 'Umrah and for its status as the birthplace of the Prophet Muhammad.
+The city derives its importance from the role it plays in the Hajj and 'Umrah and for its status as the birthplace of Muhammad.

 Masjid al-Haram

 The Masjid al-Haram is the site of two of the most important rites of both the Hajj and of the Umrah, the circumambulation around the Ka'bah (tawaf) and the walking between the two mounts of Safa and Marwa (sa'ee).
 The masjid is also the site of the Zamzam Well.
 According to Islamic tradition, a prayer in the masjid is equal to 100,000 prayers in any other masjid around the world.